 - Baseball caps/hats

-- Clothing bearing inappropriate slogans.
+- Clothing bearing slogans.

-- Trainers, plimsolls, flip-flops and canvas shoes
+- Trainers, plimsolls, flip-flops canvas shoes, pumps (leather and canvas), sneakers.

 The following is also part of the Sixth Form dress code policy: